regina-normal/regina/debian/README.txt

 Regina Debian Directory
 -----------------------

-This directory contains files specific to Debian packaging.
+This directory subtree contains files specific to Debian packaging.
+The different subdirectories are for use with different Debian releases.

 Only the Debian packager(s) for Regina should need to use this directory.